coverity/Code-Sight-for-Eclipse/README.md

 > % git rm -r update-site

-Then upload the new update site directory as 'update-site'
+Then upload the new update site directory as 'update-site'.

 Create a release on GitHub for this new version of Code Sight for Eclipse: https://help.github.com/en/articles/creating-releases